kcrca/pynecraft/docs/index.rst

 Pynecraft has the following modules:

 ``base``
-    The base-level data types and values
+    The base-level data types, classes, and values

 ``enums``
     Enums for large sets of values, like effects and particles.